ConcernedCitizen2025/Project2025-Assistant/protests.md

         </tr>
       </tbody>
     </table>
-    <h2>Companies to boycott that are linked to ICE:<strong>ARCO AM/PM, Enterprise Rent-A-Car, Hilton, Marriott, U.S. Bank, Chevron, Valero, Marathon, PetroStar, Sinclair, and Phillips 66</strong>.
-See the video to the right for more info.</h2>
+    <h3>Companies to boycott that are linked to ICE: <strong>ARCO AM/PM, Enterprise Rent-A-Car, Hilton, Marriott, U.S. Bank, Chevron, Valero, Marathon, PetroStar, Sinclair, and Phillips 66</strong>. <em>See the video to the right for more info.</em></h3>
     <p style="margin-top: 10px;"><strong>Stay involved!</strong> Every boycott makes an impact.</p>
   </div>